justinduckett/toronto-bikeshare-pipeline/README.md

 Instead of writing complex SQL directly in the dashboard, we use .sqlx files in Dataform to create modular, reusable tables:

-- active_fleet_size: Tracks the total number of bikes available across the city over time.
+- `active_fleet_size`: Tracks the total number of bikes available across the city over time.
-- network_health_histogram: Identifies "Zombie Stations" that remain empty for long periods, highlighting rebalancing challenges.
+- `network_health_histogram`: Identifies "Zombie Stations" that remain empty for long periods, highlighting rebalancing challenges.
-- map_colour_grouping: Prepares geographic data for high-performance mapping in Looker Studio.
+- `map_colour_grouping`: Prepares geographic data for high-performance mapping in Looker Studio.

 ## Key Features